Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments: Conclusion

 \section{Conclusion}

 In this work, we present MicroG-4M, the first large-scale dataset specifically curated for human action recognition and vision-language understanding in microgravity environments.
 The dataset features $4,759$ annotated video clips with over $390,000$ bounding boxes and $13,000$+ action labels across $50$ unique action classes.
 It also includes human-written captions and over $7,000$ VQA pairs, enabling rich semantic understanding and reasoning.
-To facilitate fair evaluation, we introduce MicroG-Bench, a benchmark that systematically assesses state-of-the-art models across fine-grained action recognition, video captioning, and question answering tasks.
-Our results show that existing deep learning models degrade significantly in space-like settings, emphasizing the need for dedicated benchmarks and domain-specific adaptation.
-MicroG-4M aims to advance robust, generalizable AI for astronaut support and autonomous space operations.
+We introduce MicroG-Bench, a benchmark for evaluating state-of-the-art models in fine-grained action recognition, video captioning, and question answering.
+Results show significant performance degradation in space-like settings, highlighting the need for domain-specific benchmarks and adaptation.
+MicroG-4M advances robust, generalizable AI for astronaut support and autonomous space operations.

-\textbf{Limitations:} The MicroG-4M dataset is currently limited to RGB input and includes both real and simulated footage, introducing potential modality and domain biases.
-Additionally, while the annotated subset is suitable for benchmarking, the scale of the dataset can be further enlarged to enable more space-related exploration for the human perception models.
-More illustrations can be found in the supplementary materials.